+Here’s a basic estate planning checklist to help you take care of the people you love.
 You may think you don’t really need to look into estate planning if you don’t have millions of dollars.
 It’s not uncommon for people to associate the word “estate” with being affluent, but these words are not synonymous.
 An estate simply refers to what you own.
 Whether you bring home five-figures or seven-figures, estate planning is important.
 The seven basic suggestions below will get you on the right track to managing your financial future.

-Estate Planning To-Dos:
+Estate Planning Checklist:

 1. Create a Will

 If you own anything at all, you should have a will in place.
 The purpose of a will is to dictate what you want to happen with your assets after you die.
 It not only makes the management of your estate easier when you die, but can also prevent family arguments over possessions.